Hearings begin for suspended Minnesota football players | FOX Sports

 Attorneys for the players have expressed concerns about the proceedings, saying that they have been unable to interview the three-person panel that will preside over the case to see if any of them have any potential biases or past history with sexual assault.
 They also argued that each player should get his own hearing, but the school denied that request.
 And lawyers also said the 18 hours of time dedicated to hearings over two days was far shorter than what is normally allowed in the Title IX process.

-”We’re asking for due process and we’re being denied at every turn,” said Ryan Pacyga, who represents Winfield.
+”We’re asking for due process and we’re being denied at every turn,” Pacyga said before the hearing began.

 The suspensions in December caused an uproar in the football program.
 The entire team argued that the process was unfair and threatened to boycott the Holiday Bowl against Washington State.
 Two days later, the team decided to play the game, and the Golden Gophers went on to beat the Cougars.
 But coach Tracy Claeys was fired in part because his public support of his players differed from the stance of both university President Eric Kaler and athletic director Mark Coyle.